 Halo Beauty vs. The Competition

 One thing I can say about Halo Beauty is it's different than many of the other skin, nail and hair supplements I've seen.
-Most of the nutraceuticals in this field tend to contain only one ingredient – biotin.
+Most hair growth nutraceuticals tend to contain only one ingredient – biotin.
+I've never thought biotin, by itself, was enough to get the job done.
+By providing more than just biotin, Halo Beauty is at the least, a more broad spectrum supplement.
+That said, let's take a quick look at how it compares to other supplements.

 Halo Beauty Side Effects

-Based on the ingredients, Halo Beauty is expected to be safe in healthy people.
-No side effects were known at the time this review was created.
+Halo Beauty is expected to be safe in healthy people.
+No side effects are known.
+With healthy people, I doubt there would be any bad side effects.
 With any new supplement, start with less than is recommended for the first week, to see how you respond.
 Like all supplements, a few other things to consider include:

 - Not intended for people younger than 18 – and if you are that young, odds are you don't need it anyway.